'This Pillow Fight Just Got Very Real:' Parkland Survivor David Hogg Starting Pillow Company To Rival MyPillow CEO Mike Lindell

 MIAMI (CBSMiami) – Parkland school shooting survivor and March For Our Lives co-founder David Hogg is declaring a pillow fight against The MyPillow Guy, Trump supporter Mike Lindell, saying they’re going to prove progressives can make a better pillow.

-Hogg, a gun control activist, announced on Twitter he’s starting a rival pillow company to take on MyPillow CEO Mike Lindell posting, “This pillow fight just got very real.”RELATED: Expert Says Tampa Bay Could See Spike In COVID-19 Cases After Super Bowl
+Hogg, a gun control activist, announced on Twitter he’s starting a rival pillow company to take on MyPillow CEO Mike Lindell posting, “This pillow fight just got very real.”RELATED: 22-Year-Old Career Criminal Carjacks Amazon Delivery Van In Polk County

 Lindell is one of Donald Trump’s biggest supporters and continues to falsely claim widespread voter fraud in the 2020 election.